MicrosoftDocs/memdocs/memdocs/intune/configuration/device-firmware-configuration-interface-windows-settings.md

   - **Not configured**: Intune doesn't change or update this setting.
   - **Enabled**: The BIOS enables the platform's CPU and IO virtualization capabilities for use by the OS.
 It turns on Windows Virtualization Based Security and Device Guard technologies.

 - **Windows Platform Binary Table** (WPBT): The WPBT allows vendors and OEMs to run an `.exe` program in the UEFI layer.
-Every time Windows boots, it looks at the EUFI, and runs the `.exe`.
+Every time Windows boots, it looks at the UEFI, and runs the `.exe`.
 It's used to run programs that aren't included with the Windows media.

   Your options:
   - **Not configured**: Intune doesn't change or update this setting.
 By default, the OS might allow vendors and OEMs to run programs using the WPBT.